hahaje/yaeger-tutorial/README.md

 :computer: Create a Class called `Waterworld.java` in the package `com.github.hanyaeger.tutorial`.

-:computer: Let `Waterworld` extend the Class `YaegerApplication`and implement the required methods.
+:computer: Let `Waterworld` extend the Class `YaegerGame`and implement the required methods.
 Leave them empty for now.

 <img align="right" src="images/splash.png">

-:computer: Add a `main`-method that calls the static method `launch()` from the class `YaegerApplication`.
+:computer: Add a `main`-method that calls the static method `launch()` from the class `YaegerGame`.
 Pass the arguments from the `main`-method to the `launch`-method:
 ```java
     public static void main(String[] args) {